teamniteo/handbook/5_People/career.md

 ### Resignation

 When a resignation is tendered, [Benefits](https://github.com/teamniteo/handbook/blob/master/5_People/benefits.md) are automatically canceled.
-There is a minimum 30 days and max 60 days for turnover period.
+There is a minimum of 30 days and a maximum of 60 days for the handover period.